top of page

 "Sjogren’s Disease" is a far more appropriate name, and this term is slowly replacing “Sjogren’s Syndrome” in the literature.
 Sjogren's advocate usually uses the shorthand “Sjogren’s” because it flows more smoothly in the writing.
 However, when I talk with clinicians, I often use the term “Sjogren’s Disease,” to reinforce the serious, systemic nature of the disease.

 In September 2024, the Sjogren's Foundation announced their success in dropping the term "secondary" and changing from "Sjogren's Syndrome" to "Sjogren's Disease".
-See this Sjogren's Foundation page for more information that you can share with your clinicians.
+See this Sjogren's Foundation blog post for information that you can share with your clinicians.

 Sicca syndrome and keratoconjunctivitis sicca (KCS)